-Here at 99% Invisible, we think about color a lot, so it was really exciting when we came across a beautiful book called The Secret Lives of Color by Kassia St. Claire.
+Here at 99% Invisible, we think about color a lot, so it was really exciting when we came across a beautiful book called The Secret Lives of Color by Kassia St. Clair.
 It’s this amazing collection of stories about different colors, the way they’ve been made through history, and the lengths to which people will go to get the brightest splash of color.

 Starting with the color red is fitting because it seems to be the most universally loved color throughout history.
 It’s probably the most heavily studied color of the spectrum, and although the data is shaky, it’s thought of as the color with the most measurable impact on our lives.
 One classic example of how red possibly influences our behavior is in sports.
 If you look specifically at soccer teams in the United Kingdom since World War II, teams that wore red during matches statistically did better than they should have.
 Similar studies have been done at Olympic games and in combat sports with similar results.

 One of the oldest red pigments is called hematite, and it comes from the mineral form of iron oxide–essentially rust.
 It’s very common in the earth’s crust and found throughout the world.
 It’s so prevalent that an anthropologist once claimed that the two consistent markers of human evolution were toolmaking and wearing hematite red.
 But hematite eventually fell out of fashion as humans pursued brighter versions of the color red.

 Cochineal is another pigment of red that’s derived from a scale insect of the same name.
 It’s typically found in South and Central America, so it was widely used in Aztec and Inca culture.
 It took around 70,000 of these bugs to get one pound of raw cochineal dye.
 This pigment is actually still used today in food and cosmetics under the label E120, meaning there’s a good chance that your strawberry yogurt was made with bugs!